EXCLUSIVE-South Korea's Yoon opens door for possible military aid to Ukraine

 "The Taiwan issue is not simply an issue between China and Taiwan but, like the issue of North Korea, it is a global issue."

-(Reporting by Soyoung Kim, Ju-min Park and Hyonhee Shin; Additional reporting by Soo-hyang Choi; Writing by Hyonhee Shin; Editing by Christina Fincher)
+(Reporting by Soyoung Kim, Ju-min Park and Hyonhee Shin; Additional reporting by Soo-hyang Choi; Writing by Hyonhee Shin; Editing by Christina Fincher and Peter Graff)

 ((hyonhee.shin@thomsonreuters.com;))